AlperSocial/CartGUI/README.md

 Works for games that have up and down buttons.

+Example Games:
-Example: Cart Ride Into Rdite
+Cart Ride Into Rdite (best)
+Cart Ride Around guywithapoo!
+Cart Ride Into Albert!
+Cart Ride Into Poppy!

 Script now on Script-Ware
 https://dashboard.script-ware.com/catalogue/?scriptID=2939